neptuneska/VXR/README.md

-# VideoPlayerXray Syntax Highlighter for VSCode
+# VideoXray Syntax Highlighter for VSCode

 This extension provides syntax highlighting support for `.vxr` files, used for annotating actors and timestamps in video files.